cyevgeniy/evg.moe/content/ssg/linux-hugo-issue.md

 And it didn't help.

 **Solution**: Reboot linux.
 I can't find the link right now, but I found this answer somewhere on the internet.
+Turned out, it's all because of suspend in linux - somehow the fact that I wasn't shutting down a system relates to this issue.